JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 the `length` function -- the `length` of a `ColVecs`, `RowVecs`, or `Vector{<:Real}` is equal to the number of inputs.

-There is also no loss of performance.
+There is no loss of performance.

+A collection of `N` `Real`-valued inputs can be represented by an `AbstractVector{<:Real}` of `length` `N`, rather than needing to use an `AbstractMatrix{<:Real}` of size either `N x 1` or `1 x N`.

-Additionally, this approach can lead to clearer user code.
+This approach can lead to clearer user code.
 A user need only wrap their inputs in a `ColVecs` or `RowVecs` once in their code, and this specification is automatically re-used _everywhere_ in their code.
-The `obsdim` resolution requires that the `obsdim` keyword argument is passed along with the data every time that any function involving `kernelmatrix` is used.
+Conversely, the `obsdim` resolution requires that the `obsdim` keyword argument is passed along with the data every time that any function involving `kernelmatrix` is used.

-Additionally, a collection of `N` `Real`-valued inputs can be represented by an `AbstractVector{<:Real}` of `length` `N`, rather than needing to use an `AbstractMatrix{<:Real}` of size either `N x 1` or `1 x N`.
+This is likely to be especially helpful when writing a substantial amount of code on top of KernelFunctions -- in the same way that using `AbstractVector`s inside KernelFunctions.jl removed large amounts of keyword argument propagation, the same will be true of other code.